-Food and drink, genetic and physiological issues, tight clothing, intensive exercise, poor sleep habits, and other factors can certainly create problems, and can sometimes even be sole culprits.
+Food and drink, genetic and physiological issues, tight clothing around the waist, intensive exercise, poor sleep habits, and other factors can certainly cause problems, and can sometimes even be sole culprits.
 Yet I find that these issues tend to exacerbate symptoms rather than trigger the reflux itself.

-One little known such biological cause of reflux is birth control pills…
+One little known biological cause of reflux is birth control pills…

 the hormones in which cause the loosening of the esophageal sphincter, and as a result, allow stomach acids to regurgitate into the larynx.
-An overabundance of yeast– often resulting from a course of antibiotics or a high sugar, refined carbohydrate diet– can also trigger reflux, which probiotics can help to manage.
+Sadly, the same has been said to be true of chocolate.
+An overabundance of yeast– often resulting from a course of antibiotics or a high sugar, refined carbohydrate diet– can also trigger reflux, which probiotics and a shift in diet can help to manage.
 Determining whether these issues are present is my first step when a client comes in with a GERD diagnosis.
 If they are, my advice– when possible– is to stop the medication and dietary triggers for a few weeks, and see whether symptoms subside.
+They often do.

-I also inquire about what may have changed in your life or lifestyle recently, particularly when reflux seems to come out of the blue.
+I also inquire about what may have changed in their lives or lifestyles recently, particularly when reflux seems to come out of the blue.

 Have you moved?
 Taken on a new personal, professional, or performance opportunity?
 Even a seemingly small transition in your life– music related or otherwise– can have an impact.
 These questions also pertain to the development of pre-nodules; while they tend to be more voice-use related, stress and reflux can certainly help to exacerbate, and even cause, irritation and lesions on the cords.